shangll123/lulushang.github.io/docs/About me/aboutme.md

 ---
 ##### My name is Lulu Shang.
-I am a second-year Ph.D. student in the Department of Biostatistics, University of Michigan, advised by Prof. [Xiang Zhou](http://xzlab.org).
+I am a third-year Ph.D. student in the Department of Biostatistics, University of Michigan, advised by Prof. [Xiang Zhou](http://xzlab.org).
 ---